openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "We wanted to give you an update regarding the status of our  Strategy Team™s release of strategy proposals for public discussion.
+     "We wanted to give you an update regarding the status of our  Strategy Teamâ€™s release of strategy proposals for public discussion.
 Truth is, despite our best intentions to release on this date, we failed  to realize each of our personal schedules leading up to this date.
-For  many of us on the team, we had a number of commitments and didn™t  realize that most of us had scheduling conflicts.
+For  many of us on the team, we had a number of commitments and didnâ€™t  realize that most of us had scheduling conflicts.
      We are 90% done completing the wording of our proposals.
 While we could have rushed to finish everything by today, it was agreed  that quality of the proposals was more important than rushing to meet a  deadline.
 As such, we have agreed to postpone the release for one  additional week until everyone is able to return to the table and  finalize our proposals."